 \subsection{Setup}

 In this paper, we consider a small quantum system S such as a quantum dot coupled to two reservoirs L and R under periodic modulation of some system parameters, with the period $\tau_{\mathrm{p}}$.
 We focus on the isothermal condition throughout this study.
 Each reservoir $\alpha=$L or R is characterized by the electrochemical potential $\mu^{\alpha}$ and temperature $T$ (or the inverse temperature $\beta:=1/T$).
-In this paper, we adopt natural units where the Boltzmann constant $k_B = 1$, such that temperature $T$ has the dimension of energy, and we also set the Planck constant $\hbar=1$.
+In this paper, we adopt the unit with the Boltzmann constant $k_B = 1$ and the Planck constant $\hbar=1$.

 Although our general formalism can be applied to many systems, we specify the model employed in this paper for the reader.
-We illustrate the setup by a schematic picture in Fig.~\ref{fig0} where we modulate $\mu^{\rm L}(t)$ and $\mu^{\rm R}(t)$ in the reservoirs in time $t$ with different phases.
+We illustrate the setup by a schematic picture in Fig.~\ref{fig0}, where we modulate $\mu^{\rm L}(t)$ and $\mu^{\rm R}(t)$ in the reservoirs in time $t$ with different phases.
 In this paper, we control the set of parameters

 where we have introduced